Why It’s Necessary to De-Escalate Situations

 #5.
 Remain in Control

-Remain in control of your own behavior (Affirm your feelings and choose your behaviors™)
+Remain in control of your own behaviors (Affirm your feelings and choose your behaviors™)

 #6.
 Formulate a plan